 Founded as a women’s college in 1940, Barry is a Catholic university known for its flexible programs.
 The university’s online bachelor’s of science in emergency management builds on previous experience in fields such as public administration and sociology and prepares students to manage natural and manmade disasters.

 The curriculum covers leadership development, emergency management for homeland security, hazard mitigation and management, and psychological issues of disaster preparedness and recovery.
 During a capstone course, students review and apply knowledge gained during the program.
-Students earning the emergency management bachelor’s degree online enroll in eight-week courses.
+Students earning the emergency management bachelor’s degree online enroll in seven-week courses.
 Graduates pursue positions mitigating the chaos of emergency situations.

 Students can reduce costs and completion time by transferring previous credits and by earning up to 30 credits for work and life experience.
 All undergraduate students pay the same tuition rates, regardless of residency, and 90% of Barry students receive financial aid.
 Barry is a member of the Yellow Ribbon Program, which reduces tuition costs for veterans.